Velletri Sarcophagus

 The Velletri Sarcophagus is a Roman sarcophagus from 140–150 CE, displaying Greek and possible Asiatic influence.
 It features Hercules and other pagan deities framed by columned registers of classic spiral-fluted Doric and Ionic columnar styles, creating a theatrical border around the figures.
 It was created shortly after the Roman conversion to burial practice when Romans went from using cremation to burying their dead, due to new ideas of an afterlife.
+It is currently housed in the Civic Archaeological Museum of Velletri.

 Form

 The Velletri Sarcophagus was made from marble (even though the marble sarcophagi would not become popular until the 3rd century) and decorated in a high relief.
 It is 8.5 ft long, 4.9 ft high, and 4.1 ft wide.
 Most of the sarcophagus has kept its fine detail, however there has been some erosion in figures, leaving them to be more mysterious, and the right side panel of the roof is gone.

 Content

 At first glance the sarcophagus is filled with characterless, vaguely faced figures dancing and acting a narrative amongst the theatrical setting.
 However, these figures each have a name, a story, and a meaning.
 There are a total of 86 human and divine figures (including Caryatids and Telamons), 43 mythical creatures, and 40 animals.
 All deities or heroes represent life after death, indicating the object's purpose.
 Those that appear include the gods of Olympus, Pluto, Persephone, Cerberus, Hades, Neptune, Jupiter, Mercury, Admetus, Protesilaos, Alcestis, and, most importantly, Hercules.
 The elaborate decoration of the pediments and columns adds to the stage-like setting.

 The Front Long View displays more action and movement.
 The addition of chariots adds to this effect.
 Strong, atlas-like Telamon figures are found on all sides of the bottom register, wrapped around the sarcophagus (minus the corners, where there are bull heads), supporting the rest of the structure.
 In the center of the main register sits Pluto, or Hades, enthroned next to Persephone.
 The creature Cerberus sits to the right of the two, identifying Pluto.
 Adjacent to the enthroned are a nude Neptune carrying a dolphin and Jupiter with his lightning bolt standing with their back to doors from which the face of Medusa protrudes.
 Other happenings on that register include deliverance from Pluto.
 On the left a covered woman figure emerges from behind a door, being led by Mercury.
 This scene looks similar to the story of Protesilaos' visit to hell out of her grief for Laodamia.
 The right shows the deliverance of Alcestis by Hercules, similarly emerging from a door.
 This story is common in sarcophagi, particularly when a wife had died before her husband.
 The lower register displays the Rape of Persephone.
 The scene is flooded with chariots, and on the left end is a small group of maidens caught in the middle of the action.
 They are known as the group of Minerva.
 To the right of the central rape is the mouth of a cave, opened and swallowing an unidentified woman.